 The following guidelines should be followed for the student name elements in the CEDARS data collection.
-Beginning in the 2017-18 school year, OSPI will use preferred first and last name for reports and processes (including assessments), except when matching to other data sources that require legal name.
+Beginning in the 2017-18 school year, OSPI will use preferred first, preferred middle, and preferred last name for reports and processes (including assessments), except when matching to other data sources that require legal name.